-2. Alternatively you can use BibTeX: Paste the BibTeX entries (on spires, click on BibTeX; the Physical Review Online website also exports BibTeX references) into a file called e.g. collection.bib.
+2. Alternatively you can use BibTeX: Paste the BibTeX entries (on Spires or Google Scholar, click on BibTeX; the Physical Review Online website also exports BibTeX references) into a file called e.g. collection.bib.
 The entries look like this: